banyanops/collector/README.md

 where REGISTRY is either a private registry (e.g., http://reg.myorg.com) or Docker Hub (index.docker.io).

 (b) To run it as a standalone executable, you need *go* in your environment (https://golang.org/doc/install).
-Once go is installed, just run the following on a Docker Host:
+Once *go* is installed, just run the following on a Docker Host:

     $ sudo docker login REGISTRY
-    $ go get -u banyan/collector
+    $ go get -u github.com/banyanops/collector
     $ sudo collector -localvolume=true -outdest=file REGISTRY

 More generally, collector can be configured using several options (e.g., registry poll interval, remove images threshold, secure registry settings, etc.):